thangtvse/thesismgr-server/README.md

 ## Installation
   - npm install
-  - npm start (auto generate a new apidoc page and run)
+  - npm run build (auto generate a new apidoc page and run)
+  - or: npm start (just run, don't auto generate a new apidoc page)

   + Please create a mongo database before running.
   + Configuration for mongo database URI is in "config/db.js".